 Foreign entities providing sea, land, and aerial transport services in Honduras should consider a net taxable income equivalent to 10% of their total Honduran-source gross income in order to apply the correspondent income tax rate.

-Individuals or entities who have obtained gross income greater HNL 1 billion in the previous fiscal period must pay 0.75% of the aforementioned income when the application of the indicated rates in Section 22 of the Honduran Income Tax Law are less than 0.75% of declared gross income.
+Individuals or entities who have obtained gross income greater 1 billion Honduran lempiras (HNL) in the previous fiscal period must pay 0.75% of the aforementioned income when the application of the indicated rates in Section 22 of the Honduran Income Tax Law are less than 0.75% of declared gross income.

 The rate will be reduced to 0.50% for the following sectors: production, distribution, or commercialisation of cement, steel, and their derivatives for construction, which does not include scrap metal sales or the activity of the mining industry; public services provided by state companies; drugs and pharmaceutical products for human use, at the level of producer, importer, or marketer; and production, commercialisation, or coffee exportations.